zboxfs/zbox-docs/docs/README.md

 authenticated encryption primitives
 [AEAD encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

-Zbox is not a traditional file system, it cannot be mounted to operating system and shared access by many processes.
+Zbox is not a traditional file system, it cannot be mounted on operating system and share access between processes.
 Only the app runs it has the exclusive access to Zbox.
 Zbox is also not like Dropbox, OneDrive and etc. It is built for developers, not for consumers.